-Students enrolled in GOAL will be responsible for attending 2 traditional courses (up to a maximum of 7 credit hours) per semester.
+Students enrolled in GOAL will be responsible for attending at least 2 traditional courses (up to a maximum of 7 credit hours) per semester.
 Each student is exposed to the course curriculum, and is responsible for learning a modified portion of the curriculum and completing modified assignments and/or assessments based on the student's academic level.

 - Courses are chosen based on the student's person-centered plan.

 - Courses are listed on the student transcript and are listed as having a "modified grade".

 - Students work individually with GOAL's Director of Academic Inclusion to design specific outcomes from traditional courses.

 Students enrolled in GOAL will also be responsible for attending 1 GOAL Course per semester (4 credit hours).
 GOAL courses are differentiated to meet individual needs of each student, and are meant to provide specialized instruction, tools, and supports for success at the University of Northern Colorado and post-college life.
 Students are given the opportunity to work and improve upon their competencies in functional academics.
 Each unit is specifically designed to best support students in college and beyond.
 Click here to visit our catalog page.

 GOAL Core Curriculum

 Students in the GOAL program will take courses from four different content areas in order to further students' knowledge and nurture lifelong learning.
 The core curriculum was designed as a way to best prepare students for a successful post-school transition.
 Each content area was selected with the purpose of fostering competencies in a variety of areas in order to better educate the whole person.
 Students will work with the GOAL team to choose the classes that both satisfy the core curriculum, but also serve as the best fit for their post-school success.
-The GOAL team has selected four content areas that all students in the GOAL Program must complete:
+The GOAL team has selected four content areas that all students in the GOAL Program are highly encouraged to complete: